apache/lucenenet/websites/site/contributing/how-to-setup-java-lucene-debugging.md

 ## Installing Eclipse 4.6

 Source of download https://wiki.eclipse.org/Older_Versions_Of_Eclipse.
-We want “Eclipse Neon Packages (2016 - v 4.6.0)”  This version goes by the name “neon r”  and it’s page is here: https://www.eclipse.org/downloads/packages/release/neon/r
+We want "Eclipse Neon Packages (2016 - v 4.6.0)"  This version goes by the name "neon r"  and it's page is here: https://www.eclipse.org/downloads/packages/release/neon/r

-We want the 2nd package below, “Eclipse IDE for Java Developers”  so download that, in my case the x86_64 link.
+We want the 2nd package below, "Eclipse IDE for Java Developers"  so download that, in my case the x86_64 link.

  <img src='https://lucenenet.apache.org/images/contributing/java-lucene-4_8-setup/eclipse01.png'>